luiscoco/GoF_Java_Summary/README.md

 ### 1.2 Authors and Recommended Reading

-The concept of design patterns in software engineering was popularized by the "**Gang of Four" (GoF), consisting of Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides**.
+The concept of design patterns in software engineering was popularized by the "**Gang of Four" (GoF)**, consisting of Erich Gamma,

+Richard Helm, Ralph Johnson, and John Vlissides.

 Their book, "**Design Patterns: Elements of Reusable Object-Oriented Software**" is a seminal work in the field.